KrishnaDistributedcomputing/AIPTest/ManagingLargeDataset.md

 4. Save the data from each run of Search-UnifiedAuditLog.
 5. After all the pages have been fetched, sort the data by date and export it to a CSV file.

- ## Reteriving large data set using  Search-UnifiedAuditLog
+ ## Examples of Reteriving large data set using  Search-UnifiedAuditLog using SessionID and SessionCommand

  Search-UnifiedAuditLog has two parameters to support the retrieval of large data sets:
  1. SessionID